PaulKoumedzro/Phishing-Email-Investigation-Lab/README.md

   # Steps
-  Fig1:The screenshot below demonstrates the use of Nmap to scan the entire network, identifying devices, systems, and other connected components.
+  Fig1:The screenshot below demonstrates the enumeration and scanning phase using Nmap to scan the entire network, identifying devices, systems, and other connected components.
   ![Capture](https://github.com/user-attachments/assets/bb0b819e-fba2-4864-a9f7-7b441d6ee33a)

   Fig2: The scan is complete and the result is listed.
   ![Capture](https://github.com/user-attachments/assets/f6b740bf-eb7a-4bfd-835d-68c22d51f79f)

+  Fig3: The following screenshot shows the exploitation phase of vulnerability discovered In the Active Directory.

+# Network scan result
   <a href="https://tinyurl.com/Network-Scan-result">Download the scan result</a>